 80 man hours were invested into producing the said report, on top of which, many hours have been spent investigating a number of appeals submitted to AS parking.

 Much discussion followed within the Board room of LHC and it has been decided to release a summary of salient points raised, as follows;

-LHC are a registered charity that exists by self-generation of income.
+LHC is a registered charity that exists by self-generation of income.

 The Harbour car parks are the most important asset of the charity, with 65 % of the ports’ annual income being generated from the car parks.

-It should be noted that the revenue from these car parks is not only used to support LHC operations, but is also used for a wide range of community projects, each of which supports both the fishing and tourist industries and ultimately assists in ensuring that the town remain sustainable for many years to come.
+It should be noted that the revenue from these car parks is not only used to support LHC operations but is also used for a wide range of community projects, each of which supports both the fishing and tourist industries and ultimately assists in ensuring that the town remains sustainable for many years to come.